Bi-Level Route Optimization and Path Planning with Hazard Exploration: Problem Statement

 Let \( N_k \) be the number of known hazard nodes and define \( I_k = \{ 1, 2, \dots, N_k \} \) as their corresponding index set.
 The index \( 0 \) represents the depot node, which serves as the UAV's physical base for activities such as battery recharging, data transfer, and mission coordination.
 The set of all nodes, including the depot, is given by \( I_0 = I_k \cup \{ 0 \} \).
 The distance between any two nodes \( i, j \in I_0 \) is denoted as \( d_{ij} > 0 \).

 The set of UAVs is denoted as \( M \), where each UAV \( m \in M \) has a maximum allowable travel distance \( D_m \), determined by its battery capacity.
 A binary variable \( y_{ijm} \in \{0,1\} \) is used to indicate whether UAV \( m \) travels directly from node \( i \) to node \( j \).
 To eliminate subtours, we introduce a continuous auxiliary variable \( u_{im} \in \mathbb{R}_+ \), representing the relative order in which UAV \( m \) visits node \( i \in I_k \).
-The mathematical formulation of our VRP for high-level route optimization is:
+The mathematical formulation of our VRP for high-level route optimization used for both the initial and modified VRPs is:

 In the formulation, \Cref{eq:vrp_obj} defines the objective function, minimizing the total travel distance (or battery consumption) by summing \( d_{ij} \) for each segment where \( y_{ijm} = 1 \). \Cref{eq:vrp_nodevisit} ensures each known hazard node \( i \in I_k\) is visited exactly once, guaranteeing full coverage. \Cref{eq:vrp_flow} enforces flow conservation at every node \( i \in I_0 \), ensuring each UAV \( m \) departs as many times as it arrives, maintaining route continuity. \Cref{eq:vrp_battery} limits each UAV’s total travel distance to its battery capacity \( D_m \), preventing energy overuse. \Cref{eq:vrp_start,eq:vrp_end} require each UAV to start and end its route at the depot (node \( {0} \)). \Cref{eq:vrp_mtz_base,eq:vrp_mtz_bounds,eq:vrp_mtz_constraint} implement subtour elimination using the Miller–Tucker–Zemlin (MTZ) formulation, which enforces a consistent visit order and prevents disconnected cycles.
 Finally, \Cref{eq:vrp_integer,eq:vrp_u_domain} define decision variables and domains, including the binary routing variable \( y_{ijm} \) and the continuous auxiliary variable \( u_{im} \) for subtour control.